Movses Khorenatsi

 Movses's History of the Armenians was the first attempt at a universal history of Armenia and remains the only known general account of early Armenian history.
 It traces Armenian history from its origins to the fifth century, during which Movses claimed to have lived.
 His history had an enormous impact on Armenian historiography and was used and quoted extensively by later medieval Armenian authors.
-He is called the "father of Armenian history" (patmahayr) in Armenian, and is sometimes referred to as the "Armenian Herodotus."
+He is called the "father of Armenian history" (patmahayr) in Armenian, and is sometimes referred to as the "Armenian Herodotus".
 Movses's history is also valued for its unique material on the old oral traditions in Armenia before its conversion to Christianity.
+Approximately twenty manuscripts of Movses's history have reached us, the majority of which date from the thirteenth and fourteenth centuries.

 Movses identified himself as a young disciple of Mesrop Mashtots, inventor of the Armenian alphabet.
 Moreover, he claimed to have written his history at the behest of Prince Sahak of the Bagratuni dynasty.
 He is recognized by the Armenian Apostolic Church as one of the Holy Translators.
-The exact time period during which Movses lived and wrote has been the subject of some debate among scholars since the nineteenth century, with some scholars dating him to the seventh to ninth centuries rather than the fifth.
+The exact time period during which Movses lived and wrote has been the subject of much debate among scholars since the nineteenth century, with some scholars dating him to the seventh to ninth centuries rather than the fifth.